 Becca Frasier is the Senior Copy Director of Brand Creative at Sprinklr, where she develops and delivers creative solutions for some of the largest social communities in the world.
 She combines the eye of a lifelong digital native with the mind of a business strategist to develop world-class experiences that delight community participants every day.
 Previously, Becca was a community strategist focused on the end-to-end user experience, ranging from moderation to content strategy, production, delivery, and measurement.
 Becca holds a B.A. in English and Linguistics from the University of Texas, as well as an M.S. in Organizational Leadership and Ethics from St. Edward's University.
-She lives in south Austin (78704, represent!) with her husband and four miniature dachshunds.
+She lives in south Austin (78704, represent!) with her husband, their daughter, and four miniature dachshunds.

 If you’re lucky, every once in a while a true gift arrives in the form of the complete package.
 Becca is that special delivery.
 Here’s what you get when Becca’s in your corner: equal parts word warrior, client consigliere, savvy social strategist, pop-culture anthropologist and all around indefatigable brainiac.
 As if that weren’t enough, Becca is also cooler than a cucumber and never bruises under pressure.
 A joy to work with and an asset to any creative/strategy team, Ms Frasier is the Real McCoy in an industry too tolerant of Mulligans.
 I will absolutely work with Becca again, and I am prepared to fight you for that privilege.

 – Jon Resnik, Executive Creative Director at Big Fuel